astorDev/versy/README.md

 ### Why the 1s?

-For some reason nuget tools drops zeros in package versions.
-For the package to remain alphabeticaly sorted, we need to have 1s in front of month and day.
+For some reason, nuget tools drop zeros in package versions.
+For the package to remain alphabetically sorted, we need to have 1s in front of month and day.

 ### Why RUN is required

 Based on the assumption that there's always a need to avoid conflicts if there's more than one build in a day.
-So the only sensible scenario is that the tool just use incorrectly for some reason, which should be prevented.
+So the only sensible scenario is a mistake, which should be prevented.